rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

        BEARER_TOKEN=<Installation token from AAS>

        SESSION_EXPIRY_TIME=60

+       ### OPTIONAL - If KEY_MANAGER set to KMIP then need to use following configuration.

+       KMIP_SERVER_IP=<IP address of KMIP server>

+       KMIP_SERVER_PORT=<Port number of KMIP server>

+       KMIP_VERSION=<kmip version>

+       ### Retrieve the following certificates and keys from the KMIP server

+       KMIP_CLIENT_KEY_PATH=<path>/client_key.pem

+       KMIP_ROOT_CERT_PATH=<path>/root_certificate.pem

+       KMIP_CLIENT_CERT_PATH=<path>/client_certificate.pem

 Update the BEARER_TOKEN with the TOKEN obtained after running populate-users.sh script

 4. Execute the KBS installer.

 ./kbs-3.5.0.bin

+NOTE: When a 3rd-party Key Management Server is used, KBS supports only association of RSA key.
+User needs to create RSA key in backend kmip server and note the Private key Id.
+User also needs to create the tls certificate for the private key (it will be used during key transfer). rsa-create.py available in kbs_scripts can be used to create the private key and generate the certificate by providing the kmip server ip and certificates path in the script.

 ##  Installing the SKC Library